 Harold Macmillan Professor of Medicine

-I trained as a paediatric neurologist at the universities of Düsseldorf and Essen in Germany.
-After completing my PhD thesis on Duchenne muscular dystrophy, I worked as a postdoctoral research fellow in the laboratory of Kevin Campbell at the University of Iowa.
-In 2003 I joined Newcastle University's Institute of Genetic Medicine as professor of neuromuscular genetics.
+I trained as a paediatric neurologist at the Universities of Düsseldorf and Essen in Germany.
+After completing my PhD thesis on Duchenne muscular dystrophy, I worked as a Postdoctoral Research Fellow in the laboratory of Kevin Campbell at the University of Iowa.
+In 2003, I joined Newcastle University's Institute of Genetic Medicine as the Professor of Neuromuscular Genetics.

 I have a long-standing interest in the pathogenesis of muscular dystrophies and within the Neuromuscular Research Group at Newcastle, am engaged in research using zebrafish and mouse models.
 I have a special interest in the use of MRI in muscular dystrophies and the insight that contrast-enhanced MRI and quantitative MRI can give into the dynamic processes underlying muscle fibre de- and regeneration.